canonical/ubuntu-mir/README.md

 TODO-B:   of the release (including ESM).

 TODO-A: - This does not use vendored code
-TODO-B: - This package uses vendored go code tracked in go.sum as shiped in the
+TODO-B: - This package uses vendored go code tracked in go.sum as shipped in the
 TODO-B:   package, refreshing that code is outlined in debian/README.source
 TODO-C: - This package uses vendored rust code tracked in Cargo.lock as shipped,
 TODO-C:   in the package (at /usr/share/doc/<pkgname>/Cargo.lock - might be